Rebecca Bliss1,2,3,4

 Jane Duross Adams was born on 10 April 1909 in St. Louis, Missouri.2,1 She was the daughter of Thomas Patton Adams and Katherine Duross.1 Jane Duross Adams died in 1981 in La Jolla, San Diego County, California.

-Jane Duross Adams appeared on the 1910 Federal census of St. Louis, Missouri in the household of her parents Thomas Patton Adams and Katherine Duross.3 Jane Duross Adams appeared on the 1920 Federal census of St. Louis, Missouri in the household of her parents Thomas Patton Adams and Katherine Duross.4 Jane Duross Adams appeared on the 1930 Federal census of San Diego, California in the household of her mother Katherine Duross.5
+She appeared on the 1910 Federal census of St. Louis, Missouri in the household of her parents Thomas Patton Adams and Katherine Duross.3 Jane Duross Adams appeared on the 1920 Federal census of St. Louis, Missouri in the household of her parents Thomas Patton Adams and Katherine Duross.4 Jane Duross Adams appeared on the 1930 Federal census of San Diego, California in the household of her mother Katherine Duross.5 Jane Duross Adams appeared on the 1940 Federal census of San Diego, California in the household of her mother Katherine Duross.6

 Citations